Learn more about gerontology and aged care.

 - Tend to learn more slowly.

-- Perform less well than younger adults on tasks that involve memorizing something or using imagination.
+- Perform less well than younger adults on tasks that involve memorising something or using imagination.

 - But they will make up for this in terms of their practical knowledge based on life experience.